 3. The ivy rule

 Wrigley Field is the only major league baseball park with ivy on the outfield walls, planted by Cubs President William Veeck in 1937.
 If a ball gets caught in the ivy and the outfielder raises his hand signaling his failure to find it, it’s an automatic ground rule double.
 But if the defender tries to get the ball out of the ivy, no ground rule double will be ruled.

 A unique characteristic of Wrigley Field is the presence of tall residential buildings behind the stadium with a view onto the ballpark.
 Many of the rooftops offer tickets with food and beverages during home games; revenues are shared with the Cubs.

-On game days, ticketholders head to the Gallagher Way (formerly The Park at Wrigley) to lounge in the sun, drink local brews and watch game highlights on a giant video board.
+On game days, ticketholders head to the Gallagher Way to lounge in the sun, drink local brews and watch game highlights on a giant video board.
 They also get the chance to glimpse the 2016 Championship Trophy at the Trophy Room, which houses World Series collectibles.
 The tavern-style Brickhouse and Starbucks Reserve® Bar welcome both ticketholders and non-ticketholders, as do the tantalizing food trucks that line the area on game days.

 Traditional: Hawthorne Terrace, a Best Western Plus Hotel Nestled in vibrant Lakeview East, you’ll feel a part of the neighborhood at this charming, award-winning hotel, which features a variety of packages, including Bleachers or Bust! (enjoy two bleacher seat tickets to a Cubs game, a $20 ballpark concessions gift card, and complimentary breakfast).